 Madeira is situated southwest of Portugal in the Atlantic Ocean, to the north of Spain’s Canary Islands and around 600 km to the west of Morocco.
 Average daily high temperatures fluctuate between 20 and 26°C throughout the year, the kind of year-round warm weather that cannot be found even in Portugal’s southern Algarve region or indeed in any part of mainland Europe.

 The Madeiran capital is Funchal, Portugal’s 6th largest city but home to only just over 100,000 residents giving it a manageable size.
-It has grown into a popular tourist destination over recent decades, particularly at New Year when it stages one of Europe’s most spectacular firework displays, however it remains an affordable place for anyone looking for a longer stay in Madeira.
+It has grown into a popular tourist destination over recent decades, particularly at New Year when it stages one of Europe’s most spectacular firework displays, however it remains a relatively affordable place for anyone looking for a longer stay in Madeira.

-Estimated Living Costs in Funchal – 750-1050 Euros/month
+- Estimated Living Costs in Funchal – 1000-1500 Euros/month

 3. Porto